A Logical Approach to the Root Causes of Problems

-This is an energy consuming action that naturally drives towards finding the root causes that includes both the problems with efficacy and efficiency.
+This is an energy consuming action that naturally drives towards finding the root causes that include both the problems with efficacy and efficiency.

-This is the approach to develop structural solutions for problems.
-It drives to research the fundamentals of efficacy and efficiency and find a solution that integrates the problems, their restricted context and their wide context.
+This is the approach to developing structural solutions for problems.
+It drives to research the fundamentals of efficacy and efficiency and find a solution that integrates the problems, their restricted context, and their wide context.

 What Became Possible that was not Possible Before?

-The unicist logic allowed accessing the root causes of problems in adaptive environments.
+The unicist logic allowed access to the root causes of problems in adaptive environments.
 It gave access to manage the functionality of the concepts and fundamentals that define these root causes making possible what was not possible before:

 - The definition of what is possible to be achieved in adaptive environments

-The unicist evolutionary approach requires defining first what is possible to be achieved before defining what one wants to achieve.
+The unicist evolutionary approach requires defining first what is possible to achieve before defining what one wants to achieve.
 This avoids defining fallacious objectives.

-The root-causes of problems in adaptive processes are defined by the dysfunctionality of the concepts and fundamentals of the functions involved.
-This allows optimizing and structuring adaptive processes.
+The root causes of problems in adaptive processes are defined by the dysfunctionality of the concepts and fundamentals of the functions involved.
+This allows for optimizing and structuring adaptive processes.

 - Management of the fundamentals of business functions

 Business functions are necessarily adaptive to satisfy the needs of the environment.
-The management of their fundamentals allows ensuring their adaptiveness.
+The management of their fundamentals ensures their adaptiveness.